-The need for a new method to detect organ rejections is highly given, because current invasive methods can take several days and are connected with high costs.
 The loss of time can lead to an increased risk for patients after transplantation.

 The assay is based on the SHERLOCK method, combined with Milenias Lateral Flow Assay HybriDetect, which gained lots of interest in the last weeks due to its ability for Covid-19 detection (read more).
 SHERLOCK is a CRISPR based method, if you want to get an insight on CRISPR and how it works you can read this article for more information.

 The new diagnostic test for post-transplantation Monitoring is able to detect two common opportunistic viruses, which can lead to graft rejections.
 In addition, the expression status of a special mRNA that serves as a biomarker for rejection can be examined.